flokabukie/Sepsis-Status-Prediction-with-Fast-API/README.md

 Start the FastAPI development server:
 ![image](api5.png)

-Visit the Swagger UI documentation at http://localhost:8000/docs to explore and interact with the API.

 Customize the API by adding your own machine learning models, business logic, and data preprocessing code to the appropriate modules.

 Deploy the API to your preferred platform for production use.